datajerk/gamenotes/pokeemerald/README.md

   <img src="img/diploma.png" style="width: 50%; height: 50%"/>
 </p>

-I talked to just about every NPC, I do not recall missing any, nor do I recall any NPC stating that post-game the Game Freak development team would be vacationing in Lilycove City.
-Information required if you want to get your diploma.
+I talked to just about every NPC, I do not recall missing any, nor do I recall any NPC stating that post-game the Game Freak development team would be vacationing in Lilycove City--information required if you want to get your diploma.

 There's a National Pokédex diploma as well.
 That is just too much trading, so I'll have to take the loss on that one.